 - Re-admittance after expulsion requires action by the Governing Board.

-- MAINTENANCE OF STUDENT RECORDS
+MAINTENANCE OF STUDENT RECORDS

 The facts of any disciplinary action shall be documented in the student's disciplinary record, subject to access, review, and comment by the student as authorized by the Family Educational Rights and Privacy Act (10 USC Section 2332g) and Education Code Section 76200 et seq.
 All access to, or release of such records to members of the public shall also be in accordance with State and Federal law.
-The student’s disciplinary record will be maintained in the office of the Dean of Student Services for three years for a minor offense of written reprimand or less, and for ten years for disciplinary probation and suspension.
+The student’s disciplinary record will be maintained in the office of the Dean of Student Services for up to three years for a minor offense of written reprimand or less, and for ten years for disciplinary probation and suspension.
 The condition for an expulsion will be stated in the student’s disciplinary record.

-- CAMPUS POLICE—Southwestern Community College District Police Department.
+College District – Southwestern Community College District